Flexi First Option Investment Loan

 We’ve removed the ‘Home Loan Establishment Fee’ on new Flexi First Option Investment Loans – SAVING you $600.
 Plus you can also opt for our special offers below;

-Flexi First Option Investment Loan variable rate includes a 1.15% p.a. discount applied for the first 2 years on new Investment property loans with principal and interest repayments.
-For a limited time only
+Flexi First Option Investment Property Loan variable rate includes a 0.8% p.a. discount for life of the loan on new loans with Principal and Interest repayments.
+Excludes internal refinances within Westpac Group

 Flexi First Option Investment Loan with principal and interest repayments